Completeness from Gravitational Scattering: Introduction

+An important consequence of our assumptions is that the notion of completeness that we establish is both stronger and weaker than the conventional notion of completeness invoked in the swampland literature~\cite{Polchinski:2003bq,Banks:2010zn,Harlow:2018tng,Heidenreich:2021xpr,Rudelius:2020orz}.
+In those works, completeness makes no reference to whether the charged states are single-particle or multi-particle.
+That is, the presence of ultracharged states is essentially trivialized by the existence of multi-particle states, provided there already exist states of some fundamental charge.
+For this reason the weight of the swampland conjectures falls on whether these fundamentally charged states are present in the first place.
 By contrast, our analysis by fiat assumes that some minimally charged states are present, which in a sense weakens our conclusions.
 On the other hand, our arguments mandate the existence of ultracharged states that are single particles, which is much stronger than is required by the usual swampland conjectures.
 Perturbative string theory famously exhibits completeness of the spectrum by way of single-particle states, and remarkably, our methodology arrives at the very same conclusion using bootstrap methods.

 The remainder of this paper is structured as follows.
 We begin in \Sec{sec:completeness_algorithm} by outlining a general iterative procedure for constructively deriving completeness of the charge lattice.
 As a warmup, we apply this algorithm to $U(1)$ symmetry in Sec.~\ref{sec:U1} and explain why completeness cannot be derived in that very simplest case.
-Afterwards, in Secs.~\ref{sec:SON} and \ref{sec:SUN} we derive completeness for $SO(N)$ and $SU(N)$ and generalize to $Spin(N)$, $Sp(N)$, and $E_8$ in Secs.~\ref{sec:spinN}, \ref{sec:spN}, and \ref{sec:E8}.
-We then discuss the implications of these results for grand unified theories in \Sec{sec:GUT} and summarize our conclusions and future directions in \Sec{sec:discussion}.
+Afterwards, in Secs.~\ref{sec:SON} and \ref{sec:SUN} we derive completeness for $SO(N)$ and $SU(N)$ and generalize to $Spin(N)$, $Sp(N)$, and $E_8$ in Secs.~\ref{sec:SpinN}, \ref{sec:SpN}, and \ref{sec:E8}.
+We then discuss the implications of these results for GUTs in \Sec{sec:GUT} and summarize our conclusions and future directions in \Sec{sec:discussion}.